eba-ts/tradeshift-app-samples/java-springboot/README.md

-# Spring Boot - Angular/UI
+# Tradeshift Third Party Embedded App Sample - Java / Spring.boot + Angular + Tradeshift UI Components

 # Description

-This is a sample app for third-party applications.
+This is a sample starter app for third-party applications.
 Some of the things it demonstrates are:

 -  Show how to use <a href="ui.tradeshift.com"> Tradeshift's UI components </a>.
 -  OAUTH2 authorization.